lancenacabuan/Shaliah/README.md

     he's not Almighty God.
 The hierarchy (Father knows, Son doesn't) suggests the Son is not co-equal.

--   **John 5:19**–"The Son can do nothing by himself; he can only do what he sees the Father doing."
+-   **John 5:19** – "The Son can do nothing by himself; he can only do what he sees the Father doing."
 And John 5:30: "I can do nothing on my own.
 I seek not my own will but the will of Him who sent me."
-    These statements show dependence and obedience–hallmark of an agent, not of the Supreme Being.
+    These statements show dependence and obedience – hallmark of an agent, not of the Supreme Being.
 If Jesus were God, Unitarians ask, would he speak in such terms?

--   **Hebrews 4:15**–"For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been **tempted as we are**, yet without sin."
+-   **Hebrews 4:15** – "For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been **tempted as we are**, yet without sin."
 If Jesus is God, can God be tempted?
 James 1:13 says God cannot be tempted by evil.